JacquesLJT/Portfolio_v2/README.md

-# Your Portfolio Website v2
+# Portfolio Website v2

-A new version of your portfolio website built using Vue, Nuxt, and ChakraUI.
+A new version of my portfolio website built using Vue, Nuxt, and ChakraUI.

 This is the second version of my portfolio website, built using Vue.js and Chakra UI.
 I wanted to create something that would set me apart from other students and job applicants, so I decided to build a portfolio website that showcases my skills and abilities.